ssiloti/bep-persistent-credit/one-hop-rep.rst

 receipts
     A list of dictionaries as described in the ``update_standing`` DHT query.
 One for each of the intermediaries listed in the ``attribution`` message.

+This message must only be sent on a connection which the client has received an ``attribution`` message on.
+This message must be ignored if received on a connection which the client has not sent an ``attribution`` message on.

 Differences from One hop Reputations